-- Corrupted drivers, network issues, or a change in a Wi-Fi network can stop the Canon printer from connecting to your Wi-Fi network.
+- Corrupted drivers, network issues, or a change in a Wi-Fi network can cause the Canon printer to have no Internet connection.

 Canon printer not connecting to Wi-Fi?
 Network-connected printers give you the flexibility to print from anywhere without having to connect your device to the printer physically.
 That is all good, as long as it works.

 Several users have reported their Cannon printer failing to connect to a Wi-Fi network.
 Depending on the kind of device and kind of printer you are pairing, the reason for this problem can vary.

 In this article, we explore a few troubleshooting steps to help you resolve the Canon printer not connecting to the Wi-Fi issue.

 Why is my Canon printer not connecting to WiFi?